Open source operating system recommendations

 User friendly and just works

-There are many options in this space, but a great all-around pick that I always fall back to is Linux Mint.
-The Cinnamon edition stands out in particular, as it’s user friendly and feels polished, yet it also empowers the user.
-The large, helpful community is exactly what someone new to Linux will appreciate.
-I feel confident pointing to Linux Mint for this use case, as it showcases the unique strengths of Linux in an accessible way to new users.
+Many options exist in this space, but a great all-around pick that I always fall back to is Linux Mint.
+The Cinnamon edition stands out in particular, as it feels user friendly and polished, yet it also empowers the user.
+The large, helpful community provides exactly what someone new to Linux will appreciate.
+I feel confident pointing to Linux Mint for this use case, as it showcases the unique strengths of Linux in an approachable way to new users.

 Innovative and for power users

-Fedora is backed by Red Hat, the largest Linux company in the world.
-It offers many compelling features out of the box, such as the SELinux mandatory access control system and the copy-on-write filesystem known as btrfs.
-If taking advantage of new Linux features and keeping a finger on its pulse is important to you, Fedora is a sensible choice.
+Red Hat, the largest Linux company in the world, backs Fedora.
+It offers many compelling features out of the box, such as the SELinux (Security-Enhanced Linux) mandatory access control system and the copy-on-write filesystem known as btrfs.
+If taking advantage of new Linux features and keeping a finger on its pulse matters to you, Fedora is a sensible choice.

 Reasonably secure and paranoid

-Qubes OS is a security-oriented operating system designed to separate different aspects of your digital life into virtual machines, also called qubes.
-The idea is to compartmentalize everything so that if one qube is compromised, the rest of the system won’t be affected.
-Qubes OS integrates Whonix which is a huge win for privacy.
-I highly recommend it to anyone that prioritizes the security of their machine above all else.
+Qubes OS focuses on security as an operating system designed to separate different aspects of your digital life into virtual machines, also called qubes.
+The idea is to compartmentalize everything so that if one qube gets compromised, the rest of the system remains unaffected.
+Qubes OS integrates Whonix which is a huge privacy gain.
+I highly recommend it to anyone that prioritizes the security of their machine over all else.

 Run the latest software and do it your way

-Arch is often the first advanced Linux distribution that people try.
-A distribution installed from the command-line, Arch aims to provide the newest releases of software in its repositories.
-The Arch wiki is an excellent source of information and a massive selection of software can be installed via the Arch User Repository (AUR).
+Arch often serves as the first advanced Linux distribution that people try.
+A distribution you install from the command-line, Arch aims to provide the newest releases of software in its repositories.
+The Arch wiki provides an excellent source of information, and a massive selection of software is available through the Arch User Repository (AUR).
 Arch offers a middle ground between customization and practicality that many people appreciate.

 Customize everything and learn a lot about Linux

 Gentoo prioritizes extensive customization and choice.
-Portage (Gentoo’s package management system) exposes a wealth of options to the user, allowing them to easily adjust the compile time options of software they install through something called “USE flags.”
-In addition, components like the system logger and init system are chosen during the installation process, which also takes place at the command-line.
+Portage (Gentoo’s package management system) exposes a wealth of options to the user, allowing them to adjust the compile time options of software they install through something called “USE flags.”
+Additionally, you choose components like the system logger and init system during the installation process, which also takes place at the command-line.
 Gentoo’s wiki and its knowledgeable yet friendly community make it one of the best ways to learn about the deep inner workings of Linux.

 The minimal Unix-like cousin of Arch

 Void falls somewhere between Arch and Gentoo in my eyes.
-It feels more Unix-like than Arch, yet it doesn’t lean as strongly into customization as Gentoo.
-Void’s package manager (xbps), init system (runit), and alternative libc support (musl) are major selling points of the distribution.
-In general, I can see the logic behind many of the decisions and design choices that the project makes.
-For example, I think mandoc is an excellent manual page system, and Void uses it by default.
+It feels more Unix-like than Arch, yet it doesn’t lean as heavily into customization as Gentoo.
+Void’s package manager (xbps), init system (runit), and alternative C library support (musl) serve as major selling points of the distribution.
+I can see the logic behind many of the decisions and design choices that the project makes.
+For example, I think mandoc provides an excellent manual page system, and Void uses it by default.

 Simple, stable, and follows the Unix philosophy

-OpenBSD is a BSD system that has a strong focus on security, portability, simplicity, and correctness.
+OpenBSD is a Berkeley Software Distribution (BSD) system that has a strong focus on security, portability, simplicity, and correctness.
 OpenBSD features some of the best documentation of any project I’ve used, and it introduced me to a lot of software that I still admire to this day.
-For me, it’s unmatched on the server side due to OpenBSD’s simplicity and secure by default approach.
+For me, it remains unmatched on the server side due to OpenBSD’s simplicity and secure by default approach.
 Development moves in a more deliberate, controlled manner compared to Linux, which moves rapidly and more chaotically.
 Here are some more of my thoughts on OpenBSD.

 A secure mobile operating system

-GrapheneOS is a privacy and security focused version of Android, specifically for Google Pixel devices due to the merits of that hardware.
-Some of the unique advantages of GrapheneOS are sandboxed Google Play services, extensive system hardening, and secure replacement applications.
-In terms of mobile operating systems, I know of nothing more secure.
+GrapheneOS is a version of the Android operating system that focuses on privacy and security.
+It’s specifically designed for Google Pixel devices due to the merits of that hardware.
+GrapheneOS delivers unique advantages including sandboxed Google Play services, extensive system hardening, and secure replacement applications.
+For mobile operating systems, I know of nothing more secure.

 NixOS presents a different method of system management: describing your desired system in a configuration file and then issuing a single command to build it.
-There are definite advantages to this approach and I’ve written more about NixOS here.
+This approach offers definite advantages and I’ve written more about NixOS here.